cjacker/wl-find-cursor/README.md

 To customize the animation duration, circle size, circle color:

 ```
-wl-find-cursor -c 0x88cc241d -s 400 -d 2
+wl-find-cursor -c 0x88cc241d -s 400 -d 2000
 ```

-It will show a semi-transparent red circle with size 400, the duration is 2 second.
+It will show a semi-transparent red circle with size 400, the duration is 2000 milliseconds.

 Usually you may bind it with a hot key such as `Super+m`, for example, for sway: